 The Department for Education has reinforced the need to, “create and enforce a clear a rigorous expectation on all schools to promote the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British Values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British Values in the 2011 Prevent Strategy and most recently in the revised Prevent Duty Guidance 2016.
 At Weare Academy, these values are reinforced regularly and in the following ways:

 Democracy is central to the school.
 Pupils have the opportunity to have their voices heard through our School Council and in a variety of other ways such as: our annual Pupil Questionnaire, consultation for Behaviour Policy and market research for fundraising events.

 The election of School Council members from each year group are based solely on pupil votes.
 Our commitment to valuing the ‘pupil voice’ ensures that all our pupils are involved in making decisions about school life including their learning.
 Pupils are also included in the recruitment of teaching staff.

 The principal of democracy is also explored at an age appropriate level in History and Religious Education.

 The importance of Laws, whether they are those that govern the class, the school, or the country are constantly reinforced at Weare Academy.

 Pupils are taught the rules of the school from an early age and are involved in regular consultation for our behaviour policy.
 These are our Golden rules, Playground Rules and Safety rules.
 Pupils are taught the value and reasons behind rules and laws that govern and protect us, the responsibilities that this involves and the consequences when laws are broken.

 Visits from the Police, and Fire Service help reinforce this message.

 Within school, pupils are actively encouraged to make choices and take risks, knowing that they are in a safe and supportive environment.